tc4-net/tc4-net-docs/tc4-net.md

 ## Revisions to this document

+* Added how to join section and software install link - 9 Dec 2022 - Tim K (joatd)
 * Initial version and miscellaneous revisions - 4 Dec 2022 - Tim K. (joatd)
-* Added how to join section - 9 Dec 2022 - Tim K (joatd)